noscript/cSyntaxAfter/README.md

 to highlight operators (`+`, `-`, `/`, `*`, `=`, `<`, `>`, `(`, `)` and others) in C-like languages.
 Why it's needed?
 Well, by default vim doesn't do that.
 After switching from Code::Block to vim I got really missed it.

 Then the plugin grew into something bigger.
-I started to use it to unify overal syntax highlighting for C-like languages.
+I started to use it to unify overall syntax highlighting for C-like languages.

 # Screenshots